 Among the important rights of criminal defendants that are protected by the Sixth Amendment, are:

-Disclosure of Charges - A defendant's right to be informed of the nature of the charges that have been filed against him by the state and of their potential punishments.
+Disclosure of Charges: Defendants have the right to be informed of the nature of the charges that have been filed against then by the state and of the potential punishments that could be imposed upon conviction.

-Confrontation of Witnesses - The right to compel witnesses to appear at trial, the right to confront (question and cross-examine) witnesses at trial, and the right to receive help from the state to locate missing witnesses and ensure that they appear at trial.
+Confrontation of Witnesses: Criminal defendants have the right to compel witnesses to appear at trial, the right to confront (question and cross-examine) witnesses at trial, and the right to receive help from the state to locate missing witnesses and ensure that they appear at trial.

-Speedy Trial - Protection against undue delay in the trial of a suspect, a right that is most important for defendants who are being detained by the state prior to trial.
+Speedy Trial: Speedy trial rights protect defendants against undue delay in the trial of a suspect, a right that is most important for defendants who are being detained by the state prior to trial.
 Although a defendant may waive his speedy trial rights, this right prevents the state from incarcerating defendants for years while their trials are perpetually delayed.

 Eighth Amendment Rights